 - Follow the instructions at the bottom of each email or

 Website Definition and Contact Information

-We reserve the right to withdraw or amend the Website, and any service or material we provide on the Website, in our sole discretion without notice.
-We will not be liable if for any reason all or any part of the Website is unavailable at any time or for any period.
+We reserve the right to withdraw or amend the Website and any service or material we provide on the Website at our sole discretion without notice.
+We will not be liable if, for any reason, all or any part of the Website is unavailable at any time or for any period.
 From time to time, we may restrict access to some parts of the Website, or the entire Website, to users, including registered users.

 You are responsible for: